 Turmeric has been making waves in scientific communities for years, but more recently it has come into the spotlight for mainstream use.
-People all over the world are discovering the health benefits of turmeric and are increasingly incorporating the herb into their daily routines.
+People all over the world are discovering the health benefits of turmeric and are increasingly incorporating this powerful herb into their daily routines.

 Curcumin, a powerful antioxidant derived from turmeric, is the active ingredient responsible for the ancient Indian spice’s notable yellow coloring.